jspm/jspm-resolve/resolver-spec.md

 Like the NodeJS module resolution, jspm 2.0 supports automatic extension and directory index handling.

-There is one exception added to this which is that if a path ends in a `/` character it is allowed not to resolve at all, in order to support directory resolution utility functions.
+There is one exception added to this which is that if a path ends in a separator character it is allowed not to resolve at all, in order to support directory resolution utility functions.

 The full algorithm applied to a URL, with this directory addition is:

 > **FILE_RESOLVE(path: string)**
 > 1. Assert _path_ is a valid file path.
+> 1. Let _sep_ be the environment path separator.
-> 1. If _path_ ends with the character _"/"_ then,
+> 1. If _path_ ends with the character _sep_ then,
 >    1. Return _path_.
 > 1. If the file at _path_ exists,
 >    1. Return _path_.